MauroMardones/myThesis/README.md

-University of Sydney Research Thesis Rmarkdown Template
+University of Magallanes Research Thesis Rmarkdown Template
 ========================

 This repository provides a template for a University of Sydney Honour/Master/PhD thesis using Rmarkdown with the `bookdown` R-package.
 This template is largely adapted from [Rob Hyndman's Monash PhD Thesis Rmarkdown Template](https://github.com/robjhyndman/MonashThesis).
 It is designed for research students at the University of Sydney.